 We want to be candid with couples planning their destination weddings.
-The rewards in planning a destination wedding will be high, but there are so many different challenges you will encounter.
+The rewards of having a destination wedding will be high, but there are so many different challenges you will encounter.
 The most obvious challenge is not being physically located in the same place as all of the vendors.
 We could not taste the food ahead of time.
 We could not verify the government paperwork was in order until we arrived onsite.
 And we could not interview vendors in person.
 We were able to communicate with vendors over email and phone which was helpful.
 However, corresponding over email takes a lot of time and can be challenging for couples that are dealing with full schedules, language barriers, and time differences.

 We had to be more organized and disciplined when following up with vendors.
 If calls weren’t answered, we tried emailing.
 If emails weren’t answered, we tried calling.
 We scheduled lunch breaks and work schedules around phone calls with vendors.
 In short, we found the time commitment required in planning a destination wedding was much greater.
-These challenges that arise from planning a destination wedding may seem simple, but these are the details that can add more stress in an already stressful time in your life.
+These challenges that arise may seem simple, but these are the details that can add more stress in an already stressful time in your life.
 Just like all brides and grooms, we had very high standards for our wedding and we were not willing to compromise those standards, but it did take extra time and extra effort to ensure each aspect of the wedding came out according to plan and on budget.

 What’s your advice to others planning a destination wedding?